openedx/pytest-repo-health/README.rst

   --output-path <file path> : path to where to save resulting checks report

-  --repo-health-metadata: if the is present, plugin will collect metadata(docs) from checks and output them as a metadata.yaml file
+  --repo-health-metadata: if the is present, plugin will collect metadata(docs) from checks.
+You can give filename after flag(if no filename, it defaults to metadata.yaml)

 Plugin Enhancement path
 ------------------------